-Carbon monoxide (CO) is an odourless, tasteless, colourless and poisonous gas that cannot be detected by our senses.
-CO is produced by incomplete burning of carbon-based fuels such as petrol, oil, wood or natural gas in low-oxygen conditions.
+Carbon monoxide is an odourless, tasteless, colourless and poisonous gas that cannot be detected by humans.
+Carbon monoxide is produced by incomplete burning of carbon-based fuels such as petrol, oil, wood or natural gas in low-oxygen conditions.

-People die every year in Finland from CO poisoning.
+People die every year in Finland from carbon monoxide poisoning.
 Most of these accidents take place in caravans, mobile homes and holiday cabins.
-When breathed in, CO causes "chemical suffocation" and the resulting oxygen deprivation can kill you very quickly.
+Breathing in carbon monoxide causes chemical asphyxiation and the resulting oxygen deficit can quickly lead to death.

-Take care to install the carbon monoxide alarm in the correct position as carbon monoxide is only slightly lighter than air and does not necessarily rise directly towards the ceiling in situations where there may be various airflows in the building.
-The speed at which CO rises is affected by its temperature.
+Make sure you install the carbon monoxide alarm in the correct position as carbon monoxide is only slightly lighter than air and does not necessarily rise directly towards the ceiling in situations where there may be various airflows in the building.
+The speed at which carbon monoxide rises is affected by its temperature.
 Warm gas rises faster than cold gas.

-CO alarms must not be used in the place of statutory smoke alarms and are not intended to cover for any neglect of maintenance and servicing or appropriate installation of any potential sources of CO.
+Carbon monoxide alarms must not be used in the place of statutory smoke alarms and are not intended to cover for any neglect of maintenance and servicing or appropriate installation of any potential sources of carbon monoxide.

-- CO alarms should be placed in rooms with a fuel-powered appliance (such as a fireplace, gas cooker or other fuel-burning appliance).
+- Place the alarm in a room with a fuel-powered appliance, such as a fireplace, gas cooker or other fuel-burning appliance.

-- Make sure the sound of the CO alarm can be heard in areas where people spend time in the property.
+- Make sure that the sound of the carbon monoxide alarm can be heard in areas where people spend time in the property.

 - Combined smoke and CO alarms should be mounted on the ceiling.

-- Note that if the alarm is mounted on the wall, the alarm should be at least 150mm from the ceiling (because air may stagnate in the corner of the wall and ceiling).
+- Note that if the alarm is mounted on the wall, it should be at least 150mm from the ceiling, because air may stagnate in the corner of the wall and ceiling.

 - outside a building;

-- in an enclosed space such as in or under a cupboard;
+- in a enclosed space, such as in or under a cupboard;

 - where it can be obstructed (e.g. by furniture or curtains);